the-virtual-brain/tvb-root/scientific_library/tvb/dsl/README.md

 # XML LEMS Definitions
-Based on http://lems.github.io/LEMS/elements.html but tuned for TVB models.
+Based on http://lems.github.io/LEMS/elements.html but attributes are tuned for TVB models.
 As an example an XML line and its translation to python are given.

 * Constants\
 If domain = 'none' no domain range will be added.\